-Welcome to the website for A Buss From Lafayette, my new historical novel for middle schoolers and young adults.
+Welcome to the website for A Buss From Lafayette, my award-winning historical novel for middle schoolers and young adults.
 A Buss from Lafayette is my first historical novel for young readers since The Riddle of Penncroft Farm!

 LEARN ABOUT THE BOOK

 In June, 1825, spunky, somewhat rebellious Clara Hargraves (14) has a couple of big problems: her red hair makes her a target for teasing, and her stepmother (formerly her spinster aunt) keeps trying to make her act like a young lady.
 Clara’s small New Hampshire town is abuzz because Lafayette, hero of the American Revolution, is about to visit on his “Farewell Tour” of America.
 In one eventful week, Clara learns a lot about her family, herself, and, most of all, about Lafayette and his vital role in America’s fight for independence.

 A Buss from Lafayette is set in the small New Hampshire town where Dorothea Jensen lives.
 Two things inspired her to write this story.
 First was learning that Lafayette passed right by her house during his 1824-5 “Triumphal Tour.”
 Another was meeting a woman whose ancestor received a kiss from Lafayette.
 That “buss,” passed down through generations, eventually came to Dorothea.
 This sparked her Interest in Lafayette’s contributions to our struggle for independence.

 CHECK OUT THE HONORS AND AWARDS FOR A Buss from Lafayette!